 We serve as the manager or operating member (collectively, the manager) of our Equity-Method Investments and provide management services in exchange for fees and reimbursements.
-As the manager, we are paid an acquisition fee, as defined in the agreements.
-Additionally, we are paid an annual asset management fee for managing the properties owned by our Equity-Method Investments, as defined in the agreements.
-For the three months ended March 31, 2020 and 2019, we recorded approximately \$0.3 million and \$0.2 million, respectively, in acquisition and asset management fees.
+As the manager or operating member, we are paid an acquisition fee, as defined in the applicable joint venture agreements.
+Additionally, as the manager or operating member, we are paid an annual asset management fee for managing the properties owned by our Equity-Method Investments, as defined in the applicable joint venture agreements.
+For the three months ended June 30, 2020 and 2019, we recorded approximately \$0.3 million and \$0.3 million, respectively, in acquisition and asset management fees.
+For the six months ended June 30, 2020 and 2019, we recorded approximately \$0.6 million and \$0.5 million, respectively, in acquisition and asset management fees.